dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

         Today use of this feature on Unix requires hand-written IL.
 On Windows this feature is commonly used by C++/CLI

-3. EH Correctness.
-Some helpers are written in assembly to provide well known locations for NullReferenceExceptions to be generated out of a SIGSEGV signal.

 #### cgencpu.h

 This header is included by various code in the VM directory.
 It provides a large